iwanders/battleground_construct/README.md

 it lacks in mobility it makes up in firepower.
 It's projectiles do splash damage so even non-direct hits will have significant effects on opposing units.
 You'll have to communicate with units that have better radars to get the most out of this unit.

+The vehicle has a differential drive base.
+The turret rotation joint is located exactly above the differential drive base.
+Exactly above the turret joint is the barrel joint.
+The radar joint is located above the turret joint.
+There is a rigid member between the radar joint and the radar.

 ## Game rules